This article was originally shared by the National Center on Sexual Exploitation and is reposted with permission. It has been edited for length.

 Child sexual abuse is an atrocity that goes against the very nature of human dignity.

-While this appears to be widely known and agreed upon, something that many around the world don’t know is the role pornography plays in fueling child sexual abuse.
+While widely acknowledged, the role of pornography in fueling child sexual abuse remains unknown to many around the world.
 Yet, when taking into account the common themes of mainstream pornography, which include teen, children, and incest, it is not difficult to see that child sexual abuse and the porn industry have closer ties than one might be aware of.

 Below, we’ve broken out six connections between pornography and child sexual abuse that are important to understand.